wrichter/manufacturing-reference-architecture-intro/Whitepaper/01_Introduction_to_the_OMP_Manufacturing_Reference_Architecture/01_Introduction.md

 and scope.

-Readers gain the foundation to benchmark their manufacturing architecture approach and design concept and further detail to support a planned architecture project.
+Readers gain the foundation to benchmark their manufacturing architecture approach and design concept as well as further detail to support a planned architecture project.

 While this document serves as an introduction, upcoming planned content from the MRA includes, but is not limited to: